Grammatonotus brianne: Distribution and habitat

-Grammatonotus brianne, the Batangas groppo, is a deep water fish of the family Callanthiidae.
-It inhabits high complexity habitats at depths in excess of 140m, and was described based on specimens collected in the Batangas region of the Philippines.
+Grammatonotus brianne is only known from off Batangas province in the Philippines.
 It holds the record as being the deepest species of fish described based on specimens collected by divers, all of the fishes described based on specimens caught deeper than 150m were collected by hook and line, traps, trawls, submarines, or other indirect methods.
-It was named in honor of Brianne Atwood.
+It inhabits high complexity habitats at depths in excess of 140m.